Updated November 2019

-Although a science museum probably doesn’t make you think of Christmas in Chicago, it should!
-Each year since 1942, the museum has celebrated the Christmas season by having trees decorated in the traditional style of many nations around the world.
+Although a science museum probably doesn’t make you think of Christmas in Chicago, it should.
+The tradition began in 1942 and has grown dramatically since then.
+The Museum of Science and Industry celebrates the Christmas season with trees decorated in the traditional style of many nations around the world.

-In the 2017 Christmas season there were over 50 beautifully decorated trees and displays.
-And while you are here make sure you look around at the other incredible exhibits the museum has to offer.
+In the 2019 Christmas season there are over 50 beautifully decorated trees and displays.
+After admiring each of the beautiful trees make sure you look around at the other incredible exhibits the museum has to offer.

 The Chicago Christkindlmarket first opened in 1996, but since then has expanded and moved to its current location at Daley Plaza.
 There are dozens of artisan vendor booths with gifts and ornaments plus traditional German food booths.
 The closer it gets to Christmas the more crowded this market becomes, but the hum and excitement of Christmas is like no other.